 Thank you for your interest in becoming a Construction General Permit Qualified SWPPP Practitioner (QSP) and/or Qualified SWPPP Developer (QSD).

 QSP and QSD qualifications are good for two years, after which you must renew your qualification.
-Your name, QSP or QSD certificate number and expiration date, and underlying registration/certification type and number will be posted for public reference on the QSP and QSD Lookup Tool.
+Your name, QSP or QSD certificate number and expiration date, and underlying registration/certification type and number will be posted for public reference on the QSD and QSP Lookup Tool.
 You can choose to make your contact information available as well.
+You are responsible for keeping your contact information current.
+If you change jobs, move to a new address, or change your email address, be sure to update your listing.

 Steps To Qualification